hellzerg/hashing/README.md

 * Choose which hashes you want to calculate
 * Compare and group identical files together
 * Compare multiple files against hash sums
-* Open in VirusTotal (works only with MD5, SHA1 & SHA256)
+* Open in VirusTotal (works only SHA256)
 * Drag n' drop any number of files and folder
 * Option to save hashes in JSON files
+* Option for analyzing JSON files
 * Option for lower character casing
 * Option for decimal CRC32
 * Process high priority support
 * Tray icon support
+* Option to stay always on top
+* Single-instance support

 ## Downloads: ##
 https://github.com/hellzerg/hashing/releases